parsa-abbasi/NodeClassification/README.md

 2. Graph Attention Network (GAT) ([Graph Attention Networks](https://arxiv.org/abs/1710.10903))
 3. Graph Attention Network v2 (GATv2) ([How Attentive are Graph Attention Networks?](https://arxiv.org/abs/2105.14491))

+The full description of how a GNN works and what are the structures of these models are provided in the juptyer notebook.

 The implementation of the GNNs is done using the [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/) library.
 The PyTorch Geometric library is a geometric deep learning extension library for PyTorch.
 It consists of various methods and utilities to ease the implementation of Graph Neural Networks.

 The main steps involved in the implementation are: